How to Use ReplicatorG

 (Note: if you're happy with how the object looks right now, you can skip ahead to "Generate the toolpath".)

-This towel clip is a nice object, but we'd like to make it a little larger.
-First, we click on the "XY" view button in the preview panel to see what the object looks like from above:
+This pair of pliers is nice, but we'd like to make it a little larger.
+First, we'll click on the "XY" view button in the View panel to see what the object looks like from above:

 Next, we need to scale the object up a bit.
 Click on the "Scale" button at the bottom of the toolbar.
-Then, click and drag in the preview window until the object is the desired size.
+Then click and drag in the preview window until the object is the desired size.
+You can also scale by a multiplier — .5 will halve the object's size and 2 will double it — or use the "Fill Build Space!" button to make your object as large as your machine can print it.

 This will ensure that the object only rotates around the Z axis.
 Now you can click and drag your mouse in the preview window to rotate the object to the correct angle.

-Click on the "Move" tool, and then the "Center" button.
+Go to the "Move" view, and click the "Center" and "Put on platform" buttons.
 This will move the object to the center of the platform and place it so its bottom rests on the build platform.
+You can also use the axis buttons move your object around in the build envelope in specified increments.

-You'll need to save the object by selecting "Save" from the menu before you generate the toolpath.
-If you forget to do this, clicking the "Generate toolpath" button will prompt you to save the object.
+You can save your object by selecting "Save" from the menu before you generate the toolpath, but if you forget, clicking the "Generate toolpath" button will prompt you to save.

 Generate the toolpath

-Next, you'll need to generate the toolpath— the directions that explain how to move the extruder to print the object.
+Next, you'll need to generate the toolpath — the directions that explain how to the extruder needs to move to print the object.
 These instructions are currently written in a format called gcode.
 The model must be converted to gcode before it can be printed.

 We usually use a tool called Skeinforge to convert a model into gcode.
 Skeinforge is very powerful, but can be difficult to use.
 To make it a bit easier, we've integrated Skeinforge into ReplicatorG.
-All you need to do to generate a toolpath is click the Generate GCode button on the toolbar on the right.
-This will pop up the Profile Selection dialog:
+All you need to do to generate a toolpath is click the Generate GCode button at the lower right.

 Keep in mind that Skeinforge is a very computationally intensive program, and generating a toolpath may take several minutes for complex models.
 If it's taking too long, you can always hit the "Cancel" button to abort.